Langkawi Island, the jewel of Kedah. Source: livingnomads.com

 The green paddy fields at Laman Padi Rice Garden & Museum.
 Source: backpackies.wordpress.com

 Laman Padi Rice Garden is one of the few places in Malaysia where you can learn the history and cultivation of rice, the staple food of local Malaysians.
-This is also the place to go of Malaysia , especially when you are tired of brick and mortar shopping stores and wish to go one step closer to nature and all things green.
+When you’re tired of brick-built shopping stores, this is the place you need to go for inhaling the greenery.

 Laman Padi comprises of rice gardens and paddy fields, a rice museum gallery, herbal garden, restaurants and spas.
-You could arrange for a tour guide to bring you around and explain rice cultivation and different types of herbs, or walk on your own for a relaxing, nature-inspired getaway of Malaysia.
+And you could either arrange for a tour guide to show and explain around, or you could walk by yourself.

 15.Relax in Air Hangat Village Hot Springs

-A good place to relax your tired feet, at Air Hangat Village hot springs.
+A good place to relax your tired feet – Air Hangat Village hot springs.
 Source: chienloveandpurple.blogspot.com

 Air Hangat Village (literally translated as Hot Water Village) is located a short distance from Black Sand Beach of Langkawi, and is home to communal pools and private pools of hot spring waters.
 Hot springs are popular as a good fuel for the improved blood circulation and getting rid of toxins from the body, which is why this spot is the most popular amongst the tourists!

-You could also opt for a luxury spa and massage therapy services for the further rejuvenating and calming experience.
+You could also opt for a luxury spa and massage therapy services for a further rejuvenating experience.

 Wonderful overview of Langkawi scenery.
 Source: www.wanderlustchloe.com